ThoSe1990/cucumber-cpp-docs/docs/chapters/01_cucumber_cpp.rst

       Then The box contains 4 item(s)

-And when we run this with tags, we can control which scenarios are executed.
+And when we do this with tags, we can control which scenarios are run.

 This executes both scenarios:

 .. code-block:: sh

   ./build/bin/box ./examples/features/4_tags.feature -t "@apples or @bananas"

-And this would just execute the second scenario due to the `and` condition:
+And this would only execute the second scenario because of the ``and`` condition:

 .. code-block:: sh

   ./build/bin/box ./examples/features/4_tags.feature -t "@apples and @bananas"